juspay/hyperswitch/config/deployments/README.md

 ## Router

-The `integ.toml`, `sandbox.toml`, and `production.toml` files are configuration files for the different environments `integration_test`, `sandbox`, and `production`, respectively.
-These files contain the default values recommended by Hyperswitch.
+The `integration_test.toml`, `sandbox.toml`, and `production.toml` files are configuration files for the environments `integration_test`, `sandbox`, and `production`, respectively.
+These files maintain a 1:1 mapping with the environment names, and it is recommended to use the same name for the environment throughout this document.

 ### Generating a Config File for the Router